vacp2p/rfc/content/docs/rfcs/template/README.md

 # Theory / Semantics

+A standard track RFC must feature this section.
 This section SHOULD explain in detail how the proposed protocol works.
 It may touch on the wire format where necessary for the explanation.
 This section MAY also specify endpoint behaviour when receiving specific messages, e.g. the behaviour of certain caches etc.

 # Wire Format Specification / Syntax

+A standard track RFC must feature this section.
 This section SHOULD not contain explanations of semantics and focus on concisely defining the wire format.
 Implementations MUST adhere to these exact formats to interoperate with other implementations.
 It is fine, if parts of the previous section that touch on the wire format are repeated.